A Class of Conjugate Priors for Multinomial Probit Models which Includes the Multivariate Normal One: Conjugate Bayesian Inference for Multinomial Probit Models

-Corollaries \ref{cor2} and \ref{cor3} facilitate closed--form Bayesian hypothesis testing, variable selection and classification without the need to rely on \textsc{mcmc}.
-Exploiting the moment generating functions of the \textsc{sun} in Section 2.3 of \citet{arellano_2006} and the additional derivations in \citet{azzalini_2010,gupta_2013,azzalini_2013,Durante2018}, closed--form expressions can be derived also for the posterior mean of $\bbeta$, its covariance matrix and the cumulative distribution function, thus facilitating Bayesian estimation, uncertainty quantification and classification.
-These closed--form expression require, however, evaluation of high--dimensional cumulative distribution functions and tedious derivations that do not facilitate calculation of more complex functionals, thus motivating the alternative computational methods presented in Section \ref{sec.3.2}.
+Exploiting the moment generating function of the \textsc{sun} in Section 2.3 of \citet{arellano_2006} and the additional derivations in \citet{azzalini_2010,gupta_2013} and \citet{azzalini_2013} closed-form expressions can be derived also for the posterior mean, covariance matrix and cumulative distribution function of $\bbeta$, thereby facilitating Bayesian point estimation, uncertainty quantification and classification.
+Such expressions require, however, the evaluation of multivariate Gaussian cumulative distribution functions and tedious derivations that do not facilitate calculation of more complex functionals, thus motivating the alternative computational methods presented in Section~\ref{sec.3.2}.

-\subsection{Computational methods}
+\subsection{Computational Methods}

-This section provides new computational methods for Bayesian multinomial probit models that exploit results in Section \ref{sec.3.1} to improve upon state--of--the--art solutions, especially in large $q$ settings.
-In particular, in Section \ref{sec.3.2.1} we focus on Monte Carlo methods that, unlike current \textsc{mcmc} solutions, rely on independent and identically distributed samples from the exact \textsc{sun} posterior.
-This strategy requires, however, to sample from $(h+m)$--variate truncated normals with full covariance matrix and, hence, becomes impractical as the sample size grows.
-To address this issue, we also propose in Section \ref{sec.3.2.2} a blocked partially--factorized variational Bayes that relaxes various independence assumptions of classical mean--field families to obtain improved and computationally efficient approximations, that almost perfectly match the exact posterior in large $q$ settings, especially when $q>h+m$.
+This section provides new computational methods for Bayesian multinomial probit models that exploit results in Section \ref{sec.3.1} to improve upon state-of-the-art routines, especially in large $q$ settings.
+In particular, in Section \ref{sec.3.2.1} we derive Monte Carlo methods that, unlike current \textsc{mcmc} solutions, rely on independent and identically distributed samples from the exact \textsc{sun} posterior in \eqref{eq9}.
+Such a strategy requires to sample from $(h+m)$-variate truncated normals with full covariance matrix and, hence, becomes impractical as $h+m$ grows.
+To address this issue, we also propose in Section \ref{sec.3.2.2} a blocked partially-factorized variational Bayes that relaxes various factorization assumptions of classical mean-field families to obtain more accurate and computationally efficient approximations, that almost perfectly match the exact posterior in large $q$ settings, especially when $q>h+m$; see Table \ref{t1} for details on how $q$, $h$ and $m$ relate to $p$, $n$ and $L$ under the multinomial probit models in Sections~\ref{sec.2.1}--\ref{sec.2.3}.

-\subsubsection{Monte Carlo methods via independent samples from the posterior}
+\subsubsection{Monte Carlo Methods via Independent Samples from the Posterior}